huaweicloud/huaweicloud-fpga/fp1/hardware/sdaccel_design/examples/vadd_cl/src/README.md

 ===============================
 [切换到中文版](./README_CN.md)

-This is an example of vector addition.
+This is a simple example of vector addition.
-This code introduces application development to users.
+The purpose of this code is to introduce the user to application development

 ## Files in the Example
 ---------------------
-### Application Host Code
+### Application host code

 - vadd.cpp
 - vadd.h

-### Kernel Code
+### kernel code

 - krnl_vadd.cl

 ## Compilation File
-Makefile: used for compiling  applications.
-For details about how to compile the program by yourself, run the following command:
+Makefile: Makefile for compiling  application. if you want compile the program by yourself, please use ​
 	make help
 ​